AlanYHung/data-structures-and-algorithms/c-sharp/LinkedList/README.md

   * Define a method called toString (or __str__ in Python) which takes in no arguments and returns a string representing all the values in the Linked List, formatted as:
     * "{ a } -> { b } -> { c } -> NULL"

+### Challenge Summary Part 2
+* Create an append method as part of the LinkedList Class that adds new items to the end of the list.
+* Create an insertBefore method that will search for a list item and insert a new Node before that list item
+* Create an insertAfter method that will search for a list item and insert a new Node after that list item

 ### Challenge Description
 Create a functioning Linked List with insert, display, and search functionality.